Vitamin D3 and Immune System Regulation

 - Discovery – The landmark 2006 study by Liu et al. demonstrated that activation of TLR2/1 on human macrophages by mycobacterial lipopeptides upregulates CYP27B1 and VDR, leading to local calcitriol production, which in turn induces the antimicrobial peptide cathelicidin (LL-37).
 This elegant mechanism directly linked vitamin D status to the innate ability to kill intracellular pathogens.

 - Antimicrobial Properties – LL-37 is a 37-amino acid peptide with broad-spectrum antimicrobial activity.
 It kills bacteria by disrupting their cell membranes through electrostatic interactions with negatively charged lipid bilayers.
-LL-37 is also active against fungi, enveloped viruses (including influenza and SARS-CoV-2), and mycobacteria (including M. tuberculosis).
+LL-37 is also active against fungi, enveloped viruses (including influenza A and respiratory syncytial virus), and mycobacteria (including M. tuberculosis).

 - Vitamin D Dependence – The cathelicidin gene (CAMP) contains a vitamin D response element in its promoter, making its expression directly dependent on VDR activation.
 Serum from vitamin D-deficient individuals fails to support cathelicidin induction in macrophages in vitro, while serum from vitamin D-sufficient individuals supports robust LL-37 production.
 This is one of the clearest demonstrations of how vitamin D deficiency impairs innate immunity.